zuozhenggh/learning-library/data-management-library/security/data-safe/assess-database-configurations-users/assess-database-configurations-users.md

 # Assess Database Configurations and Users

 ## Introduction
-This lab shows you how to assess configurations and users in your Autonomous Database by using the User Assessment feature in Oracle Data Safe.
+This lab shows you how to assess database configurations and users in your Autonomous Database by using the Security Assessment and User Assessment features in Oracle Data Safe.

 Estimated Lab Time: 30 minutes